MondayHealth/provider-import/README.md

 It is highly recommended to use a virtual environment (venv) which you can read up on here: https://docs.python.org/3/tutorial/venv.html.

+Before doing anything you may want to `source venv/bin/activate`

 ### Usage
 When you check this repo out for the first time you want to run `python3 -m venv venv` which should create a new directory called 'venv' which